chanduujjina/JSE_Practice_2025_B1/OOPS.md

     Behavior : It is represented by methods of an object.
 It also reflects the response of an object with other objects.

     Identity : It gives a unique name to an object and enables one object to interact with other objects.

+# 🚀 Advantages of Object-Oriented Programming (OOP)

+Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects".
+It offers several advantages that make software design more modular, flexible, and maintainable.

+---

+## ✅ 1. **Modularity**
+- Code is organized into classes and objects.
+- Each class is a separate module, which makes code easier to understand and manage.

+---

+## 🔄 2. **Reusability**
+- Through **Inheritance**, one class can inherit features from another.
+- Code can be reused instead of being rewritten.

+---

+## 🔒 3. **Encapsulation**
+- Data (attributes) and methods (functions) are bundled together.
+- Access to internal data is restricted and controlled via access modifiers.
+- Improves security and reduces system complexity.

+---

+## 🔁 4. **Polymorphism**
+- The same operation can behave differently on different classes.
+- Increases flexibility by allowing objects of different types to be treated as instances of the same class through interfaces or parent classes.

+---

+## 🧬 5. **Abstraction**
+- Hides complex implementation details and shows only essential features.
+- Simplifies the interface of complex systems.

+---

+## 🔧 6. **Easy Maintenance and Upgrades**
+- Changes in one part of the system can be made independently of other parts.
+- Makes debugging and testing easier.

+---

+## 🧠 7. **Improved Productivity**
+- OOP encourages code reuse and clean design, which reduces development time.
+- Enhances team collaboration due to better structure and readability.

+---

+## 👥 8. **Real-World Modeling**
+- Objects in OOP represent real-world entities.
+- Makes system desig